jonlpersson/ed-latimore/site/_posts/2021-09-08-how-to-meet-women.md

 What they don't want is to carry the weight of your expectations and creepy vibes.
 Why?
 Because you're a much bigger animal than they are, and thus you present a threat.

 If you think of it from an evolutionary standpoint, women have a considerable amount to invest (and a lot to lose) if they become pregnant from your exchange.
-Their biology actually puts them in a state of vulnerability.[^1]
+Their biology actually puts them in a state of vulnerability.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>

 Before a woman will be receptive to you she needs to feel two main things: